 James Glaisher was a real person.
 And though Amelia Wren was not, Harper explained at a SCAD Savannah Film Festival screening in October that she was inspired by Sophie Blanchard, a French aeronaut.

 “She was so different from James Glaisher, I thought… wouldn’t it be amazing, dramatically, to put those two very different people in the basket together?”

-Blanchard was the first woman to become a professional balloonist, and Amelia Wright’s story closes tracks her own.
+Blanchard became the first woman to become a professional balloonist, and Amelia Wright’s story closes tracks her own.
 Blanchard’s husband, Jean-Pierre, suffered a heart attack in his balloon, fell, and died from his severe injuries.
-Sophie Blanchard continued as an aeronaut, living through adventures and near-death mishaps like the ones that bedevil Amelia Wren and James Glaisher in the film.
+In her career as an aeronaut, Sophie Blanchard had more than her share of adventures and near-death mishaps like the ones that bedevil Amelia Wren and James Glaisher in the film.